No One Reads My Blog – 10 Practical And Simple Solutions

 The best blogs write articles that help readers.
 A common way to help your readers is to write more how-to articles.

-Great blogs are very focused on one particular theme or topic.
+Great blogs are also very focused on one particular theme or topic.

-They become a reliable resource for readers, who then return, return and return, and comment and ask questions.
+They become a reliable resource for readers, who then return, return, and return, comment, or ask questions.

 It is the process that builds your blog authority.